Michael Carr (Labour politician): Parliamentary candidate

 Carr sought selection as the Labour candidate for Liverpool Walton when Eric Heffer announced his retirement in 1989, but lost to Peter Kilfoyle.
 In 1990 when Allan Roberts, the MP for Bootle, died of cancer, Carr was shortlisted for the candidacy along with Joe Benton, Mike Hall and Josie Farrington.
 On 25 April Carr was selected as Labour candidate for the constituency.
-He easily won the by-election to replace Roberts, on 24 May 1990; Carr told the press afterwards that the Labour Party had treated the constituency as a marginal and had not just campaigned on issues like the Poll Tax but also on bus deregulation, which had hit people living on the outskirts of the town.
-He also said "I don't see this as a job for life.
+He easily won the by-election to replace Roberts, on 24 May 1990; Carr subsequently told the press that the Labour Party had treated the constituency as a marginal and had not just campaigned on issues like the Poll Tax but also on bus deregulation, which had impacted people living on the outskirts of the town.
+He also said: "I don't see this as a job for life.
 I am not a career politician in the sense of following a career path with parliamentary ambitions."

 Parliamentary career

 On 14 June 1990 Carr made his maiden speech in an Estimates day debate on training.
 He criticised the government's Youth Training Scheme, on which his children had been employed, as mostly "providing cheap labour to employers who are more interested in job substitution than the provision of decent training", and called for high quality training for all.
-He later tackled Sir Geoffrey Howe, then Leader of the House of Commons, asking for a proper method of induction for new Members of Parliament to be put in place ready for the next general election.
-He was picked to ask a question of Margaret Thatcher at Prime Minister's Questions on 17 July, asking her to take responsibility for the worsening economy.
+He later questioned Sir Geoffrey Howe, then Leader of the House of Commons, asking for a proper method of induction for new Members of Parliament to be put in place ready for the next general election.

+Carr was chosen to ask a question of Margaret Thatcher at Prime Minister's Questions on 17 July, asking her to take responsibility for the worsening economy.
 Dr Thomas Stuttaford, a former Conservative MP and medical correspondent of The Times, was watching from the gallery, and later remarked on his "extreme pallor".
-This can be seen here on C-SPAN's coverage of that question time.
+This can be seen here on C-SPAN's coverage of that PMQs.
 Carr's question to Thatcher begins at 11:50.